rubygems/rfcs/0000-template.md

+- Feature Name: (fill me in with a unique ident, my_awesome_feature)
 - Start Date: (fill me in with today's date, YYYY-MM-DD)
 - RFC PR: (leave this empty)
 - Bundler Issue: (leave this empty)